A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

-{\it Visual Detection Analysis.} Experienced bridge inspectors should be sensitive to defects developed on the surface such as cracks, spalling, corrosion to name a few.
-To test this hypothesis, the study randomly places $X_d$ surface defects on the bridges to inspect.
-The trainee takes a snapshot if she/he believes a defect is found.
-The total number of snapshots is the count of times that the trainee pushes the key ``P":
+The study randomly places $X_d$ surface defects on the bridges.
+The trainee can take a snapshot if she/he believes an area of concern is found.
+The total number of snapshot events is:

-Some of the snapshots may be false detection.
+The snapshots may include false detection.
 The number of true detection is $X_{td}$.